-32 See footnote 27, p.
-7.

-Kimberly, Arthur E., Deteriorative Effect of Sulphur Dioxide Upon Paper in an Atmosphere of Constant Humidity and Temperature, B.S.
-Jour.
-Research, vol. 8, p.
-159, 1932.

-Burton, J. O., and Rasch, R. H., The Determination of the Alpha Cellulose Content and Copper Number of Paper, B.S.
-Jour.
-Research, vol. 6, p.
-603, 1931.

-See footnote 29.

-See footnote 29.

-Contents 27.

-Contents 29.

-Contents 29.

-Figure 1.-Front view of apparatus for exposure of paper to polluted air showing means of manipulating samples.

-$\label{eq:Figure 2.} \textbf{Figure 2.--Rear view of apparatus for exposure of paper to sulphur dioxide showing } \\ control \ accessories.$ especially in the presence of iron, 33 34 35 and since both cotton fabric and paper are essentially cellulose.
-The analogy is completed by the fact that most papers contain small amounts of iron derived from iron equipment, water, and reagents used in the paper-making Sulphuric acid, being nonvolatile at ordinary temperatures, would remain upon the paper and exert a continuous effect.
-Either sulphurous or sulphuric acid is capable of promoting acid hydrolysis 36 which results in the embrittlement of paper fibers and their eventual crumbling.
-Further consideration of the data shows that exposure to sulphur dioxide caused a distinct increase in copper number accompanied by relatively small changes of the alpha cellulose content (that is, 8 out of 14 specimens show changes of 0.5 percent or less).
+Further consideration of the data shows that exposure to sulphur dioxide caused a distinct increase in copper number accompanied by relatively small changes of the alpha-cellulose content (that is, 8 out of 14 specimens show changes of 0.5 percent or less).
 This would indicate that the first point of attack is that portion of the material of the sheet which had originally been partially modified by "hydration" in the beaters or otherwise.
 The embrittlement shown by decreased folding endurance is added evidence for this point of view, as folding endurance is commonly considered to be partially dependent on the cementing action of the gel-like portion of the paper fiber.
-It is not known whether or not a longer exposure to the action of sulphur dioxide would result in more pronounced changes in alpha cellulose content.
-On comparing the embrittlement of the papers with their qualities for permanent record use as shown in other publications, 37 38 it appears that there exists no constant relation between their quality and their resistance to sulphur dioxide.
-This is illustrated for the book papers by a medium quality paper having an alpha cellulose content of 83 percent and a copper number of 3.07 which failed completely under the heat test,39 but showed practically no change upon exposure to sulphur dioxide and a paper suitable for permanent record use, having an alpha cellulose content of 95 percent and a copper number of 0.40, which withstood the heat test with very little change, but lost about 30 percent of its folding endurance upon treatment with sulphur dioxide.
+It is not known whether or not a longer exposure to the action of sulphur dioxide would result in more pronounced changes in alphacellulose content.

+On comparing the embrittlement of the papers with their qualities for permanent record use as shown in other publications, 37 38 it was found that some of the best papers were the least resistant to sulphur dioxide.
+This is illustrated for the book papers by a medium quality paper having an alpha-cellulose content of 83 percent and a copper number of 3.07 which failed completely under the heat test,39 but showed practically no change upon exposure to sulphur diox-

+38 J. O. Burton and R. H. Rasch, Determination of the alpha cellulose content and copper number of paper-BS J. Research 6, 603 (1931) RP295.
+33 See footnote 29.

+47 See footnote 22.
+47 See footnote 27.
+48 See footnote 27.
+48 S. F. Cooke, Role of certain metallic ions as oxidation catalysts, J. Biol.
+Chem.
+10, 289 (1926).
+48 L. P. Wilson.
+Catalytic action in the oxidation of cellulose, J. Soc.
+Chem.
+Ind.
+39, 177T (1920).
+49 O. Baudisch, and D. Davidson, Catalytic oxidation by means of complex iron salls, J. Biol.
+Chem.
+11, 50

+10 O. Batulsen, and D. Durtacen, Textbook of Cellulose Chemistry, 121 (McGraw-Hill Book Co., 1926).
+20 Heuser, West and Esselen, Textbook of Cellulose Chemistry, 121 (McGraw-Hill Book Co., 1926).
+21 J. O. Burton, Permanence studies of current book papers, BS J. Research 7, 429 (1931) RP349.
+23 R. H. Rasch, A study of purified wood fibers as a paper-making material, BS J. Research 3, 469 (1929) RP107.
+20 R. H. Rasch, Accelerated aging test for paper, BS J. Research 7, 465 (1931) RP352.

+ide, and a paper suitable for permanent record use, having an alphacellulose content of 95 percent and a copper number of 0.40, which withstood the heat test with very little change, but lost about 30 percent of its folding endurance upon treatment with sulphur dioxide.
 The writing papers examined show a similar tendency.
-For instance, one sample having an alpha cellulose content of 78.9 percent and a copper number of 3.25 and another with an alpha cellulose content of 78.5 percent and a copper number of 3.67, both low grade papers, showed poor stability under the heat test, but were relatively unaffected by sulphur dioxide, The opposite was true of two permanent record papers having alpha cellulose content of 85.3 and 91 percent and copper numbers of 1.71 and 1.06, respectively.
+For instance. one sample having an alpha-cellulose content of 78.9 percent and a copper number of 3.25, and another with an alpha-cellulose con-tent of 78.5 percent and a copper number of 3.67, both low grade papers, showed poor stability under the heat test, but were relatively unaffected by sulphur dioxide.
+The opposite was true of two permanent record papers having alpha-cellulose contents of 85.3 and 91 percent and copper numbers of 1.71 and 1.06, respectively.

-These findings show that even the best grades of the papers examined were not proof against the deteriorating action of air polluted by sulphur dioxide, which is in accord with the findings of Richter.
-40
+These findings show that even the best grades of the papers examined were not proof against the deteriorating action of air polluted by sulphur dioxide, which is in accord with the findings of Richter.40